norcams/iaas/docs/team/operations/patching.rst

      sudo ansible-playbook -e "myhosts=${location}-controller" lib/checkupdate.yaml

 For each controller do the following.
 Make sure cephmon is running without error before starting on the next controller.
+In BGO cephmon are standalone servers and we do not need to check ceph status.

 #.
 Check ceph status on cephmon::